ianhobbs/docker-slim-framework/README.md

 5. At this point, the containers should be running, check them with: `docker ps -a`

-6. To know the ip of the machine: `docker-machine ip`
+6. To know the ip of the machine (For Windows): `docker-machine ip`

-7. Search for that ip in your browser (At this point the Slim Project should be running :sunglasses:)
+7. Search for that ip:8085 in your browser (At this point the Slim Project should be running :sunglasses:)

-8. Search for the ip:8080 for phpMyadmin (credentials in **docker-compose.yml**)
+8. Search for the ip:8090 for phpMyadmin (credentials in **docker-compose.yml**)

 ## Docker usefull commands:
 If you are using Ubuntu 16.04, you need to add `sudo` at the begining of all the **docker** commands: